This is an in-depth look at how to make an ambitious project come to life in Book Creator.

 We found sound effects a great way to make the book engaging and interactive.
 We used the option to make the audio hotspot invisible in iBooks on our Character page.
 Students recorded a short audio clip as their character instead of the traditional About the Author page.

-The students decided to create a video tutorial to explain how a Choose Your Own Adventure story works and to highlight all the interactive features in their book.
+The students decided to create a video tutorial to explain how a branching narrative story works and to highlight all the interactive features in their book.
 This is found right at the start of the book.

 Sharing the book with parents

 Book Creator has a new online web reader.
 This is a game changer and makes sharing with all parents easy.
 Not all of our parents have iPads or iPhones.
-Until now, we had to export a book as a movie to share with them which doesn’t work for a CYOA.
+Until now, we had to export a book as a movie to share with them which doesn’t work for this kind of book.
 What is amazing is that even after the book is published online, any changes made in the Book Creator app are immediately reflected in the online version.